 2003 State Auto's Claims Contact Center (CCC) evolved into State Auto's 24/7 centralized claims service.
 Agents and customers could now report claims directly to the center via a new toll-free number or the company’s Web site.
 In late autumn, State Auto introduced netXpress.
 This new Web-based application dramatically improved customer service while revolutionizing the way agents worked with State Auto.

-2004 The year began with a major announcement from the A.M.
-Best Company, the industry's foremost authority on insurers' financial strength and stability: State Auto was identified as one of only 15 insurance companies in the U.S. that had earned Best's highest rating of “A+ (Superior)” every year since the rating system began in 1954.
-Chairman and CEO Bob Moone was interviewed in the January edition of Best's Review.
-State Auto management reported record annual earnings for the State Auto companies in 2003.
+2004 The A.M.
+Best Company, the industry's foremost authority on insurers' financial strength and stability identified State Auto as one of only 15 insurance companies in the U.S. that had earned Best's highest rating of “A+ (Superior)” every year since the rating system began in 1954.

-2006 The new year began with an exciting announcement: Forbes magazine selected State Auto Financial as the "Best Managed Insurance Company in America" for 2006.
+2006 Forbes magazine selected State Auto Financial as the "Best Managed Insurance Company in America" for 2006.
 This honor, in addition to record earnings for 2005, kicked off the year in spectacular fashion.
 In early February, Robert P. (Bob) Restrepo Jr. was elected chairman and chief executive officer, succeeding Bob Moone, who retired in May.

 2009 For demonstrating a strong commitment to the independent insurance agency system in Indiana, State Auto was named the 2009 Company of the Year by the Independent Insurance Agents of Indiana (IIAI).
-This award winning year continued with State Auto’s receipt of an award for technology leadership with the “ACORD Innovative Implementation” award at the ACORD LOMA Insurance Systems Forum, held in Lake Buena Vista, Fl.
+State Auto also received an award for technology leadership with the “ACORD Innovative Implementation” award at the ACORD LOMA Insurance Systems Forum, held in Lake Buena Vista, Fl.